Seraph of the End: Vampire Reign

 Synopsis

-A mysterious virus wipes out everyone over the age of 13, leaving the world in ruins and its remaining children at the mercy of vampires who step out of the shadows.
-Offering “protection” in exchange for blood, these power-hungry rulers turn humanity’s survivors into little more than livestock.
+After a mysterious virus wipes out everyone over the age of 13, the remaining children are left at the mercy of vampires that had long stayed hidden.
+Offering “protection” in exchange for regular blood donations, the vampires quickly reshape human society into a system of control and captivity.

-Yuuichirou and Mikaela Hyakuya are among the children taken from their orphanage, clinging to one another and the other captives they consider family.
-Refusing to accept life under the vampires’ brutal control, Mikaela attempts a desperate escape—one that ends in tragedy, with Yuuichirou as the lone survivor.
-He is later discovered by the Moon Demon Company, a Japanese military unit devoted to eradicating vampires, and years afterward he fights within the Japanese Imperial Demon Army, driven by revenge and forced to weigh what that vengeance will demand of him.
+Yuuichirou and Mikaela Hyakuya are among the orphaned children taken from their home and forced to live under the vampires’ rule, clinging to one another and the family they’ve found.
+Refusing to accept life as livestock, Mikaela devises an escape that ends in tragedy, leaving Yuuichirou as the sole survivor—rescued by the Moon Demon Company, a Japanese military unit formed to hunt vampires.

 Otaku Consensus